learn how to hang outdoor string lights Like a Pro!

 Researching outdoor string lights, we quickly realized solar was the way to go.
 Our criteria was:

 When choosing your string lights keep in mind these features:

 - We like plastic which makes them safer and a lot more durable than glass.

 - Solar means inexpensive, environmentally friendly, easy to install, and can be hung anywhere!
 You just put the solar “catcher” in the sun nearby.

 Finally, my project was complete, and I was tired.
-It was at the end of a long day of solid work carrying dirt and planting flowers….and I sat down on my hand-me-down furniture in my backyard for the first time…
+It was at the end of a long day of solid work carrying dirt and planting flowers, and I sat down on my hand-me-down furniture in my backyard for the first time.

 What I saw was a beautiful canopy of trees.
 I felt the soft breeze and enjoyed the wind blowing through the palms around us.
 The only sounds were the birds and the breeze through the trees.

-In the end it’s hard to believe it took me 9 years to stop feeling sorry for myself and just enjoy what I had.
+In the end it’s hard to believe it took me nine years to stop feeling sorry for myself and just enjoy what I had.
 I was so consumed with wanting it to be perfect that I missed out on all those years of just appreciating the beauty that was there the whole time.